The ScareHouse: ScareHouse History

+On August 30, 2024, Undead Productions, the parent company of ScareHouse, filed for Chapter 11 bankruptcy protection.
+ScareHouse announced that they would not be returning to Pittsburgh Mills for the 2024 Halloween season, but hopes to return the following year.

 History of the Previous Location

 ScareHouse was previously located at 118 Locust Street in Etna, Pennsylvania.
 ScareHouse has integrated the historical foundations and fabrics of this building into the haunt design through utilizing existing structures (walls and the original stage) in the haunt layout.
 The building once provided an employee recreational facility for the Spang and Chalfont Company before being bought by the Etna Elks No. 932.
 Etna Lodge No. 932 spent over 75 years at 118 Locust Street.
 There are still many reminders of the Elks Lodge No. 932 throughout the building, such as antique chairs and tables.